 The Bots are small (on rare occasions, big) totemic, art objects programmed to help.
-They are created by Gary Hirsch, an artist and * consultant living in Portland Oregon.
-As a kid Gary had a lot of nightmares, his father asked him to draw the monsters in his dreams…he has been doing it ever since!
+They are created by me, Gary Hirsch, an artist and * consultant living in Portland Oregon.
+I wake up everyday looking for Delightful Surprises and the Bots are my small way of making more of that in the world.

 HOW THE BOTS GET MADE

 Many have asked…so here’s how the process works, from blank domino-to-final Bot (p.s. read this, then steal all of the ideas and make your Bots!):

 The idea for the Bots came from a sketch I did in 2000 as a prompt in an On Your Feet journal (On Your Feet is a creative consultancy that I helped start in 1996 that uses improv theater to help businesses).

 Instead of having the robots be something that you visualize we thought it would be cool to make them so you could carry them around in your pocket. so I made a test batch of 400 while on a family trip to Mexico and we gave Bots to clients and friends as our corporate gift in 2010.

 The Bots were wildly popular with our clients and I LOVED making them.
 In my “real” work I am up on my feet, moving, facilitating, acting, improvising.
 When I am making Bots I am quiet, still, listening, focused and improvising.
 It’s a ying/yang thing.
 Bot making has become a vital part of my day-to-day action

 When I make the Bots I start out with a pristine, blank domino, add color (one color at a time), then white and then the final black outline.

 When I paint, I listen to books on tape (recent titles include Game of Thrones first 5 books, Bossy Pants, IQ84, a lot of great and sort of good Sci-Fi) This American Life and Radio Lab.